torrmal/genai-toolbox/tests/mindsdb/README.md

 ## Benefits

+- **Standard Pattern**: Follows the same `my-exec-sql-tool` pattern as other integration tests
 - **Simple Setup**: No external database dependencies
 - **Fast Execution**: Direct connection to MindsDB
 - **Comprehensive**: Tests all major SQL operations
 - **Flexible**: Works with or without authentication
 - **Clean**: Proper table creation and cleanup
 - **Focused**: Only tests the execute-sql functionality
+- **Consistent**: Matches the testing patterns used by BigQuery, Spanner, and other integrations

 ## Running the Test